afinemax/Astron_2024/pipeline_readme.md

 ## Data Management

 Observation logs are stored in `/data/frb/obs_logs{source_name}`.
-We retain `.fil` files for a few days in case another telescope detects an FRB.
+Retain the `.fil` files for a few days in case another telescope detects an FRB.
 Before deleting a day's worth of data, ensure to check `/data/frb/{date}/good` for any unreported detections.

 ## Overview